swonderine/ml-workbench-recommender/README.md

 $ docker-compose build
 ```

-To then start all the services run
+To then start all the services in detached mode run

 ```
 $ docker-compose up -d